matatk/landmarks/README.md

 * How to navigate using the sidebar (where supported).
 * Border preferences, for landmark highlights and labels whilst navigating.

-The rest of this file documents information peripheral to the day-to-day use of the extension, that may be of help and interest to web authors/designers/developers, accessibility testers and extension developers.
+The rest of this file provides information that may be of help and interest to web authors, designers and developers, accessibility testers and browser extension developers.

-This Extension's Support for Landmarks
+This extension's support for landmarks
 --------------------------------------

 The extension supports [WAI-ARIA landmark roles](https://www.w3.org/TR/wai-aria-1.1/#landmark_roles), both as supplied via the `role` attribute and as [implicit landmarks via HTML 5 elements](https://www.w3.org/TR/html-aam-1.0/#html-element-role-mappings).
 All landmark roles are supported, with some caveats, as per the relevant specifications, which are described below.